Diamond Hair Clinic and Dr. Mehmet Demircioglu

 Who is Dr. Mehmet Demircioglu?

-Since 2012, I have kept my practice focused on fewer patients, careful decisions, and long term responsibility.
+Since 2012, I have kept my practice focused by operating with fewer patients, making careful decisions, and taking on long-term responsibility.

 Why one patient a day?